We also encourage you to call before visiting any county office.

 The weekly Business Meeting of the Board of County Commissioners (BCC) is generally held on Thursdays at 10 a.m. at the county’s Public Services Building.
 The second Thursday of each month will be an Evening Business Meeting, starting at 6 p.m.
 There are exceptions to this time, so please check the schedule.

 These meetings are where commissioners take official action by voting on various items.
 Major budgetary decisions, changes to the County Code, sending a countywide measure to the ballot, and other major decisions are made in these meetings.

 Providing an opportunity for public comment is offered with any vote.
-Additionally, Business Meetings feature a “Citizen Communication” section, typically near the beginning of the meeting, when residents may bring up any issue relevant to the county for up to three minutes.
+Additionally, Business Meetings feature a "Public Communication" section when residents may bring up any issue relevant to the county for up to three minutes.
 You are welcome to participate by attending in-person or via Zoom.
 E-mail submissions for the Public Communication will be accepted as part of the public record.